JeremiahDMoore/stoic-quotes/README.md

 # Stoic App

 ## Description
-The Stoic App is designed to help users incorporate stoicism into their daily lives to improve mental health and well-being.
+The Stoic App is a basic quote generator created by bolt.new in 3 prompts. is designed to help users incorporate stoicism into their daily lives to improve mental health and well-being.
 It offers various features that guide users through stoic practices and philosophies.

 ## Features
 - Daily stoic quotes and reflections